-At this point, Bluetooth headphones come in all shapes and sizes, and the sound quality satisfies everyone except the keenest of audiophiles.
+Bluetooth headphones come in all shapes and sizes, and the sound quality satisfies everyone except the keenest of audiophiles.
 Yes, it’s one more thing to charge, but it’s just so convenient to not need a wire.
 Still, finding the right pair of Bluetooth headphones isn’t easy.

 There are a few things to know before buying Bluetooth headphones:

-- On-Ear: On-ear or supra-aural headphones sit on your ear, without wrapping it from the top, bottom, or sides.
+- On-Ear: On-ear or supra-aural headphones sit on your ears, without wrapping them from the top, bottom, or sides.

 - Over-Ear: Over-ear or circum-aural headphones completely wrap your ears from all sides, creating a seal.

-- In-Ear: In-ear headphones plug into your ear canal.
-They are not earbuds, which sit in your ear without blocking one’s ear-hole.
+- In-Ear: In-ear headphones plug into your ear canals.
+They are not earbuds, which sit in your ears without blocking the holes.

 - AptX: AptX is a compression technology to transfer audio data from your smartphone or tablet to the Bluetooth headphones.
 It used to be more important earlier but isn’t as crucial with headphones made in the last couple of years.